-The group as a whole will be held at least once a year with the participation of at least one third of its members.
+The group as a whole will hold a coordination meeting at least once a year, with the participation of at least one third of its members.

-In order to promote the work, the participants of the Community of Practice shall designate a Steering Group composed of seven of its members.
-The composition of the Community of Practice shall be reflected in terms of the socio-cultural and geographical diversity of the members, as well as the population volume they represent, and annual rotation shall be ensured among the members of the Community who request it.
+In order to promote the work, the participants of the Community of Practices shall designate a Steering Group composed of seven of its members.
+The composition of the Community of Practices shall be reflected in terms of the socio-cultural and geographical diversity of the members, as well as the population volume they represent, and annual rotation shall be ensured among the members of the Community that request it.